latheon-network/Latheon/ROADMAP.md

 **Developer experience**
 - [ ] Block explorer integration.
-- [ ] Deployment automation and reproducible build instructions.
+- [x] Deployment automation and reproducible build instructions — see DEPLOYMENT-CHECKLIST.en.md in the repository root.
 - [ ] Developer documentation and an initial SDK.

 **Open source foundation**